frankplus/meta-openharmony/README.md

 The current directory will be changed to the build directory, from where you should be running your `bitbake` build commands and so on.

+## OpenHarmony version

+You can choose which version of OpenHarmony to be built by uncommenting the variable `OPENHARMONY_VERSION` in the `local.conf` file and setting it to the desired value.

+Supported versions are `3.0` and `3.1`.

 ## QEMU example image

 The meta-openharmony provides an example image recipe which can be used for